ErfanPourianzadeh/LavaShell/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+Note: LS003+LS004 is a downgrade without PACKS use LS005 on telegram (its updated and faster)

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.